Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Simulations

 We simulate maps of polarized emission, containing contributions from synchrotron, thermal dust and the CMB, using \textsc{PySM} \citep{2017MNRAS.469.2821T}.
 We adopt the SEDs for our sky components described in Section \ref{sec: comp models}.
 For synchrotron emission we use the \textsc{PySM} s1 model.
 This used the 9-year \textit{WMAP} $23\,\mathrm{GHz}$ maps \citep{2013ApJS..208...20B}, smoothed to $3^{\circ}$, as synchrotron $Q/U$ templates.
 Small scales are added to these templates by extrapolating the map power spectra to high $\ell$ and obtaining Gaussian realizations of the power spectra.
 Details of the implementation can be found in \cite{2017MNRAS.469.2821T}.
 These synchrotron templates are then extrapolated to higher frequencies using a spatially varying spectral index map taken from \cite{2008A&A...490.1093M}.
 Across the whole sky, the synchrotron spectral index map has a mean of $\langle\beta_s\rangle\approx-3.0$ and a standard deviation of $\sigma(\beta_s)\approx 0.06$.
 Analysis of the synchrotron angular power spectrum in \cite{2018A&A...618A.166K} found that the spectral index map used in \textsc{PySM} lacks power on all angular scales.
 However, for the purposes of our validation analysis it is sufficient.

 For thermal dust we use the \textsc{PySM} d1 model, which uses the \textit{Planck} $353\,\mathrm{GHz}$ maps as $Q/U$ thermal dust templates.
 The templates are scaled using the spatially varying dust temperature and spectral index maps obtained from the \textit{Planck} \textsc{Commander} analysis \citep{2016A&A...594A..10P}.
-Across the whole sky the mean of the dust temperature map is $\langle T_{d}\rangle\approx 20.9\,\mathrm{K}$ and the standard deviation is $\sigma(T_d)\approx 2.2\,\mathrm{K}$.
-For the dust spectral index the mean value is $\langle\beta_{d}\rangle\approx 1.54$ and the standard deviation is $\sigma(\beta_{d})\approx 0.04$.
+Across the whole sky the mean of the dust temperature map is $\langle T_{\mathrm{d}}\rangle\approx 20.9\,\mathrm{K}$ and the standard deviation is $\sigma(T_d)\approx 2.2\,\mathrm{K}$.
+For the dust spectral index the mean value is $\langle\beta_{\mathrm{d}}\rangle\approx 1.54$ and the standard deviation is $\sigma(\beta_{\mathrm{d}})\approx 0.04$.
 The dust templates are smoothed to $2.6^{\circ}$, with small scales being added using the same prescription as for synchrotron emission.

-The CMB map was generated using the \textsc{PySM} c1 model.
-This generates a CMB realisation from a set of unlensed CMB power spectra, $\mathbf{C}_{\ell} = (C_{\ell}^{TT}, C_{\ell}^{EE}, C_{\ell}^{BB}, C_{\ell}^{TE})$, calculated using \textsc{CAMB} \citep{2000ApJ...538..473L}.
-A lensed CMB realisation is then computed using nearest-neighbour Taylor interpolation \citep{2013JCAP...09..001N}.
-For our simulated $B$-mode power spectrum we set $r=5\times 10^{-3}$, and assume a delensing fraction of $60\%$, corresponding to the approximate level of delensing expected to be achieved using next-generation CMB experiments \citep{2016JCAP...03..052E, 2018JCAP...04..018C}.
+The CMB map was generated as a realization of lensed CMB power spectra, $\mathbf{C}_{\ell} = (C_{\ell}^{TT}, C_{\ell}^{EE}, C_{\ell}^{BB}, C_{\ell}^{TE})$, calculated using \textsc{CAMB} \citep{2000ApJ...538..473L}.
+For the $B$-mode simulation we set $r=5\times 10^{-3}$, and the lensing amplitude $A_{L}=1$.
+In this validation study we do not consider the detailed impact of delensing on recovered $B$-mode estimates.
+In future work it would be valuable to combine the foreground analysis presented here, with a Bayesian delensing scheme such as in \cite{2020arXiv200200965M}, to form a complete forward model for our cosmological observations.
 The component amplitude templates and spectral parameter maps used in our simulations are shown in Fig. \ref{fig: input maps}.